StampDutyBack logoStampDutyBack

 What HMRC says

-HMRC is dedicating significant resources to investigating and challenging these claims.
+HMRC's position is that the vast majority of repair-based "uninhabitable" claims do not meet the legal threshold, and it is dedicating significant compliance resources to investigating and challenging them.
 If your claim is rejected after a compliance check, you face not just repayment of the refund, but interest and potentially penalties.

 The legal test

-The question of whether a property qualifies as a "dwelling" for SDLT purposes is governed by Section 116 of the Finance Act 2003.
+The question of whether a property qualifies as a "dwelling" for SDLT purposes is governed by Section 116 of the Finance Act 2003 (see HMRC's guidance at SDLTM00410), as interpreted by the Court of Appeal in Mudan v HMRC [2025] EWCA Civ 799.
 A dwelling is defined as:

 “A building that is used or suitable for use as a dwelling, or is in the process of being constructed or adapted for such use.”